-Amounts held in a Related Clean Water Costs of Issuance Fund or a Related Drinking Water Costs of Issuance Fund shall be applied to the payment of Costs of Issuance upon receipt by the Trustee of an IBank Officer Certificate in the form set forth in Exhibit A. Upon receipt of an IBank Officer Certificate that no further Costs of Issuance are to be paid from a Related Clean Water Costs of Issuance Fund or a Related Drinking Water Costs of Issuance Fund, the Trustee shall (i) transfer any other amounts remaining on deposit therein from the proceeds of Bonds issued to fund CWSRF Bond Funded Project Obligations as directed by the Board in a Board Officer Certificate either to the Clean Water Debt Service Fund or the Related Clean Water Bond Proceeds Fund, and (ii) transfer any other amounts remaining on deposit therein from the proceeds of Bonds issued to fund DWSRF Bond Funded Project Obligations as directed by the Board in a Board Officer Certificate either to the Drinking Water Debt Service Fund or the Related Drinking Water Bond Proceeds Fund.
-Investment earnings on amounts in a Related Clean Water Costs of Issuance Fund shall be transferred when received to the Clean Water Debt Service Fund.
-Investment earnings on amounts in a Related Drinking Water Costs of Issuance Fund shall be transferred when received to the Drinking Water Debt Service Fund.
+Amounts held in a Costs of Issuance Fund shall be applied to the payment of Costs of Issuance upon receipt by the Trustee of an IBank Officer Certificate in the form set forth in Exhibit A. Upon receipt of an IBank Officer Certificate that no further Costs of Issuance are to be paid from a Cost of Issuance Fund, the Trustee shall transfer any other amounts remaining on deposit therein from the proceeds of Bonds to (i) the Related Debt Service Fund or (ii) to the Related Bond Proceeds Fund, as directed by the Board.
+Investment earnings on amounts in a Costs of Issuance Fund shall be transferred when received to the Related Debt Service Fund.

 Restricted Assets Funds.
-There shall be deposited into the Clean Water Restricted Assets Fund all amounts received as principal of or interest on the CWSRF Pledged Project Obligations, any CWSRF Prepayments transferred from the Clean Water Prepayment Fund pursuant to Section 6.05 hereof to the Clean Water Restricted Assets Fund and any amounts directed to be deposited therein by the Board.
+There shall be deposited into the Clean Water Restricted Assets Fund all amounts equal to the Non-Proceed Percentage received as principal of or interest on the CWSRF Pledged Project Obligations, any CWSRF Prepayments transferred from the Clean Water Prepayment Fund pursuant to Section 6.05(a) hereof to the Clean Water Restricted Assets Fund, amounts deposited pursuant to Section 8.07(a), and (v) any amounts directed by the Board to be transferred therein from a fund or account not governed by this Master Trust Indenture and any other amounts directed to be deposited therein by the Board.
 Investment earnings on amounts in the Clean Water Restricted Assets Fund shall be transferred when received to the Clean Water Debt Service Fund.

-Amounts deposited into the Clean Water Restricted Assets Fund shall be applied to pay or reimburse the Board and IBank for any Bond Expenses reasonably incurred in connection with an Event of Default, and thereafter shall be transferred to the funds and accounts established hereunder to pay amounts due from the Board in accordance with Section 6.09(a) hereof, and thereafter shall be transferred to reimburse the Drinking Water Restricted Assets Fund in accordance with Section 8.07(a) hereof.
-After the foregoing transfers, amounts held by the Board in the Clean Water Restricted Assets Fund may be applied at the discretion of the Board as follows: (i) to pay for CWSRF Administrative Costs, (ii) to acquire a CWSRF Pledged Project Obligation, (iii) to the redemption or purchase of Bonds issued to fund CWSRF Bond Funded Project Obligations as provided in Article IV hereof and a Related Series Indenture, (iv) to make payments required under Section 4.02 of the Master Payment and Pledge Agreement, or (v) subject to the payment of any amounts necessary to satisfy the Related Rebate Requirement (as provided in the Related Tax Certificate) and, upon the filing of a Board Officer Certificate with the Trustee and IBank which demonstrates that the Coverage Test is satisfied in each Bond Year the Bonds are scheduled to be Outstanding, released from the lien of this Master Trust Indenture and the Master Payment and Pledge Agreement and transferred to the CWSRF free and clear of such liens and applied by the Board for any lawful purpose.
+Amounts deposited into the Clean Water Restricted Assets Fund shall be applied to pay or reimburse the Board and IBank for any Bond Expenses reasonably incurred in connection with an Event of Default in such manner as directed by the Board, and thereafter shall be transferred to the funds and accounts established hereunder to pay amounts due from the Board in accordance with Section 6.09(a) hereof, and thereafter shall be transferred to reimburse a Drinking Water Bond Proceeds Fund or the Drinking Water Restricted Assets Fund in accordance with Section 8.07(b) hereof.
+After the foregoing transfers, amounts held by the Board in the Clean Water Restricted Assets Fund may be applied at the discretion of the Board as follows: (i) to pay for CWSRF Administrative Costs, (ii) to acquire a CWSRF Pledged Project Obligation, (iii) to the redemption or purchase of Bonds issued to fund CWSRF Project Obligations as provided in Article IV hereof and a Related Series Indenture, provided that the State Match Portion may not be paid from principal repayments received on Pledged Project Obligations, (iv) to make payments required under Section 4.02 of the Master Payment and Pledge Agreement, (v) to be transferred to a Related Clean Water Bond Proceeds Fund in amounts equal to the Proceed Percentage received as principal of or interest on a CWSRF Pledge Project Obligations or as CWSRF Prepayments as may be held in the Clean Water Restricted Assets Fund, or (vi) subject to the payment of any amounts necessary to satisfy the Related Rebate Requirement (as provided in the Related Tax Certificate) and, upon the filing of a Board Officer Certificate with the Trustee and IBank which demonstrates that the Coverage Test is satisfied in each Bond Year the Bonds are scheduled to be Outstanding, released from the lien of this Master Trust Indenture and the Master Payment and Pledge Agreement and transferred to the CWSRF free and clear of such liens and applied by the Board for any lawful purpose, including without limitation into any account used for the purpose of identifying bond proceeds within the CWSRF.